-Northern Ireland’s largest locally owned insurance broker is throwing its weight behind an appeal by international aid agency Concern Worldwide to help communities rebuild their lives after disasters strike.
+One of Northern Ireland’s largest insurance brokers is throwing its weight behind an appeal by international aid agency Concern Worldwide to help communities rebuild their lives after disasters strike.

 Comeback From Crisis Appeal